Tips For Heading Out

 Getting started is easy with a little help!
-Skiing and snowboarding is fun and exciting, however getting readyand being on snow for the first time may seem a bit intimidating.
+Skiing and snowboarding is fun and exciting, however getting ready and being on snow for the first time may seem a bit intimidating.
 We want you to have fun on snow, so here are a few tips to make it the best possible experience.

-Plan to Take A Lesson!
+1. Plan To Take A Lesson

 If you have never been on snow before or have only given it a try once or twice the single best advice is to TAKE A LESSON from a professional.
 Every ski area offers all sorts of group or private lesson packages to fit your schedule.
 Getting instruction from a professional will not only teach you how to ski or snowboard properly and quickly but will also familiarize you with the ski or snowboard equipment, different types of ski lifts you will be using and where to or where not to be skiing or boarding on the hill.
 Phone or go online and get information in advance of your arrival to book a lesson or find out lesson times.

-Know the Alpine Responsibility Code
+2. Know The Alpine Responsibility Code

-Because of the individual nature of the sport and the environment of all ski areas being on snow is both challenging and rewarding to each and every participant, however it also means that participants outside of lesson times can not be supervised by resort staff.
+Because of the individual nature of the sport and the environment of all ski areas being on snow is both challenging and rewarding to each and every participant, however it also means that participants outside of lesson times cannot be supervised by resort staff.
 As such it is not recommended that children under 12 years of age ski or snowboard unaccompanied.
-Children when not in a lesson are responsible for their choice of where to ski or board and their individual behavior.
+Children when not in a lesson are responsible for their choice of where to ski or board and their individual behaviour.
 All participants must obey the Alpine Responsibility Code while on the hill.
 The Alpine Responsibility code is a set of 10 ski and snowboarding rules and it is important that you familiarize yourself with this code.

-Before You Get on the Road
+3. Before You Get On The Road

-Click here to check out the latest travel conditions.
+Check out the latest travel conditions.

 Check the Weather – Winter in Alberta can be the most beautiful time of the year, but the weather can rapidly change.
 As such, always check the weather and temperature forecast for both the ski area and your roads to the hill.